0xViking/SL-LPPM/README.md

  ### Status-5 (14-06-2022) ~ 5hrs work:
  * Fixed issue with the styled-components in nextjs
  * Notifications will be shown in bottom right of the screen
- * On V2 postions page a table will be shown with positions the address is holding, now at the starting there is a ICON(list) in the name tab, If you click on it a modal will be shown with all the logs of the user for that pool
+ * On V2 positions page a table will be shown with positions the address is holding, now at the starting there is a ICON(list) in the name tab, If you click on it a modal will be shown with all the logs of the user for that pool

 1. Notifications on the bottom right & List icon to show logs of user for each pool the address holding a position: